-- Provider: The provider is short for the microcredit provider and applies to any organisation that expresses an interest to sign up to the Code. - Evaluator: The evaluator is responsible for evaluating compliance with the Code of individual providers.
-The evaluator makes a recommendation on the outcome of the Code award/certification, whereas the Code Steering Group makes the final decision. - Code Steering Group: The Code Steering Group is composed of industry experts as well as representatives from the Commission and the lead organisation of the evaluators.
+- Provider: The provider is short for the microcredit provider and applies to any organisation that expresses an interest to sign up to the Code. - Evaluator: Evaluator: The evaluator is responsible for evaluating compliance with the Code of individual providers.
+The evaluator makes a recommendation on the outcome of the Code award/certification, whereas the Code Steering Group makes the final decision - Code Steering group: The Code Steering Group is composed of industry experts as well as representatives from the Commission and the lead organisation of the evaluators.
+It is chaired by unit G.3. of the Directorate-General for Employment,

+Social Affairs and Inclusion (DG EMPL) of the European Commission.
 The purpose of the Steering Group is to decide on the award/certification based on the recommendation of the evaluator.
-The group will also consider any appeals and complaints received about evaluations. - Designated contact: The designated contact is Directorate-General for Employment, Social Affairs and Inclusion (DG EMPL) of the European Commission and it serves as the first point of contact for organisations wanting to sign up to the Code.
+The group will also consider any appeals and complaints received about evaluations.